thomaseleff/Bar-Assistant-Automation/community/high-west-saloon/README.md

 Instructions:

-Egg white
-add all ingredients to a cocktail shaker with ice and shake until chilled.
+Add all ingredients to a cocktail shaker with ice and shake until chilled.
 Strain into a chilled mason jar glass.
 Garnish with microplaned pistachios.

 ---